kanishka-linux/vinanti/README.md

 ### Motivation for writing the library

 Async/await is a great feature of python, but at the same time pretty confusing.
 Sprinkling async/await keywords all over code just for making simple url requests seems too much, and can make the code difficult to understand at times.
 So, I was thinking of async http request library in which developers don't have to write keywords like async/await, event_loop etc.., if they just want to make asynchronous url requests and **that too in mostly synchronous code**.
-So accordingly, this library has been designed with as simple api as possible (using combination of async/await and concurrent.futures), with everything about content will be handled by callback function.
+So accordingly, this library has been designed with as simple api as possible that doesn't require using any async related keyword at the api-level, and everything about content will be handled by callback function.

+### For whom this library can be useful?

+Those who prefer writing synchronous code but need to make asynchronous HTTP requests.

+### Is there any other advantage?

+No. Its only advantage is, easy to use api without knowing anything about async feature of python.
+Featurewise, it may not be rich compared to other HTTP clients in other areas.

+### How async is achieved?

+1. Using concurrent.futures: This is default mode and doesn't require any dependency.
+Concurrency can be achieved using both threads or processes.
+It uses python's default urllib.request module for fetching web resources.
+Good for small number of async requests.

+2. Using aiohttp: Using aiohttp as backend, real async can be achieved.
+Users need to install aiohttp using command:

+        $ (sudo) pip/pip3 install aiohttp

+    and then need to setup backend='aiohttp' during initialization of Vinanti.

+### Dependencies

+        python 3.5.2+

+        aiohttp (if backend set to aiohttp)

 ### Installation

-        Requires Python 3.5+, No other dependency

 		$ git clone https://github.com/kanishka-linux/vinanti